springfall2008/batpred/docs/predbat-plan-card.md

 so even though battery and inverter conversion losses have been incurred, there is still a 3.38p profit per kWh and Predbat plans to charge and then discharge the battery in the same slot to generate that profit.

+With debug mode turned on, the Load column shows the predicted load in kWh for the half hour slot and in brackets the modelled load variance value using the [load variance model](customisation.md#cloud-coverage-and-load-variance).

+The PV column in debug mode changes shows the predicted PV generation in kWh for the half hour slot and the Solcast 10% forecast in brackets.
+Note that Predbat's forecasted PV generation already contains a **input_number.predbat_pv_metric10_weight** [weighted value of the Solcast 10% forecast](customisation.md#scaling-and-weight-options).

+Note that the values in brackets in the load and PV columns are each only shown if they are non-zero.

 The debug mode on the Predbat plan can be quite useful to understand from the import and export rates *after conversion losses*, why Predbat plans to charge or discharge the battery.
+There's a further [explanation of the Predbat forecast and plan](faq.md#the-plan-doesnt-charge-or-discharge-when-i-expect-it-to) in the FAQ's.

 ## Customising and Reformatting the Predbat Plan